ibm-cloud-docs/EventStreams/eventstreams157.md

 ## Service instances
 {: #service_instances}

-A key difference between the Dedicated and Enterprise plans is that Dedicated supports provisioning of multiple instances of the {{site.data.keyword.messagehub}} service.
-That is, the users in Dedicated can each provision an instance of {{site.data.keyword.messagehub}}, but that instance resides on the Dedicated 4 Kafka node {{site.data.keyword.messagehub}} cluster.
-To the users it looks like they have their own instance of {{site.data.keyword.messagehub}}.
+A key difference between the Dedicated and Enterprise plans is that Dedicated supports the provisioning of multiple instances of the {{site.data.keyword.messagehub}} service.
+That is, users in Dedicated can each provision an instance of {{site.data.keyword.messagehub}}, but that instance resides on the Dedicated 4 Kafka node {{site.data.keyword.messagehub}} cluster.
+To users, it looks like they have their own instance of {{site.data.keyword.messagehub}}.

-When moving from a Dedicated {{site.data.keyword.messagehub}} cluster, you have two options:
+When moving from a Dedicated {{site.data.keyword.messagehub}} cluster, you have the following two options:

-1. Provision {{site.data.keyword.messagehub}} instances on the Public multi-tenant [Standard plan] (/docs/services/EventStreams?topic=eventstreams-plan_choose#plan_standard).
+1. Provision {{site.data.keyword.messagehub}} instances on the Public multi-tenant [Standard plan](/docs/services/EventStreams?topic=eventstreams-plan_choose#plan_standard).
-2. Or, if hosting an instance on a Public multi-tenant plan is not an option, create their {{site.data.keyword.messagehub}} resources on an Enterprise plan.
+2. Alternatively, if hosting an instance on a Public multi-tenant plan is not an option, create your {{site.data.keyword.messagehub}} resources on an Enterprise plan.
 The following discussion illustrates this option.

-The {{site.data.keyword.messagehub}} Enterprise plan would be provisioned by the Admin in the account, or at least a user with sufficient permissions to provision such an instance.
-The "Admin" then grants access rights to users to create topics and partitions on that Enterprise instance.
+The {{site.data.keyword.messagehub}} Enterprise plan is provisioned by the Admin in the account, or at least a user with sufficient permissions to provision such an instance.
+The Admin then grants access rights to users to create topics and partitions on that Enterprise instance.

+{: #dedicated_prefix notoc}
-If you are migrating multiple users from Dedicated {{site.data.keyword.messagehub}} cluster, each of whom had provisioned their own {{site.data.keyword.messagehub}} instances on that Dedicated cluster, take into account that resources like topics should be prefixed with a namespace denominator that differentiates between users.
+If you are migrating multiple users from a Dedicated {{site.data.keyword.messagehub}} cluster, who had each provisioned their own {{site.data.keyword.messagehub}} instances on that Dedicated cluster, take into account that resources like topics should be prefixed with a namespace denominator that differentiates between users.
 .
 For example:
-- On Dedicated Event Streams, there might be two different business lines, each with their own instance and within their instance each had created a Topic called `Test`.
+* On Dedicated {{site.data.keyword.messagehub}}, there might be two different business lines, each with their own instance.
+And within their instance each had created a Topic called `Test`.
-- If Business line 1 then migrated to a new Enterprise instance and just created a Topic called `Test` on the new Enterprise instance, that stops the other business line migrating their topic called `Test`.
+* If Business line 1 then migrated to a new Enterprise instance and just created a Topic called `Test` on the new Enterprise instance, that stops the other business line migrating their topic called `Test`.
-- It is therefore recommended that the new topics are prefixed with a business line label when created on Enterprise, for example `BU1_Test` and `BU2_Test`.
+* It is therefore recommended that the new topics are prefixed with a business line label when created on Enterprise.
+For example `BU1_Test` and `BU2_Test`.
-- Similar rules apply for consumer group names.
-If an instance provisioned by Dept1 on Dedicated has a consumer group called `group1`then on Enterprise the consumer group should be called `Dept1_group1`.
+* Similar rules apply to consumer group names.
+If an instance provisioned by Dept1 on Dedicated has a consumer group called `group1`, on Enterprise the consumer group should be called `Dept1_group1`.

-Service instances are now provisioned as {{site.data.keyword.cloud_notm}} Services rather than as Cloud Foundry Services.
+Service instances on Enterprise are provisioned as {{site.data.keyword.cloud_notm}} Services rather than as Cloud Foundry Services on Dedicated.
 This enables the service to support the latest {{site.data.keyword.cloud_notm}} standards and capabilities, including multi-zone deployments and granular access controls, but has implications for how the service is used.
 In particular, consider the following aspects:

 ## Creating, deleting, and listing services
 {: #create_services}